 10 Repairs That Are NOT Your Landlord’s Responsibility

 Tenants are generally required to fix things they break.
-And even though you can’t cause smoke detector batteries to die, you’re probably abusing the landlord/tenant relationship if you’re calling them to come replace them.
+And even though you can’t cause smoke detector batteries to die, you’re probably abusing the landlord/tenant relationship if you’re calling them to come replace them unless they specified they would handle this task.
 Go buy more batteries and replace them yourself.

 Having said that, if you replaced the rental’s light bulbs with a particular kind you want, like long-lasting, low-energy bulbs, you have every right to take them out and move them with you.
 Just be sure to replace them with the original bulbs before you leave the rental.

-Actually, this could go either way.
-While most landlords assume responsibility for major appliances in the rental, not all are required to fix them.
-Some landlords include a clause in the lease stating that appliances are there for the tenant’s use, but are not part of the rent.
+Actually, this one could go either way.
+While most landlords assume responsibility for major appliances in the rental, some landlords include a clause in the lease stating that appliances are there for the tenant’s use, but are not part of the rent.
 This means that if something does break, the tenant is financially responsible for fixing it.
-Be sure to review your lease and know what’s expected of you should your dishwasher stop running.
+Make certain to review your lease and know what’s expected of you should your dishwasher stop running.

 As gross as it might become, caulking isn’t something your landlord has to fix, unless water is leaking and creating water damage.
 You should always take care of your shower and clean it regularly.
-But if the caulking is starting to peel or getting grimy, let your landlord know and they’ll probably let you replace it yourself.
+But if the caulking is starting to peel or you're noticing mold or grime, let your landlord know and find out if they would prefer to handle it or let you replace it yourself.

 If the kids throw a rogue ball and break a window, your landlord isn’t required to replace it.
 However, you should give your landlord a call to let them know what happened, and see how they want to go about repairing it.
 Chances are, they’ll coordinate the repair and either let you pay for it or have you reimburse them.